 - Twelve months after either procedure, you will have another ultrasound of the shunt.
 You will also have an angiogram so your physician can check the pressure within your veins across the shunt.
 You will meet with your surgeon or hepatologist and the nurse coordinator.
 Lab work and a galactose liver function test will be done at this time.

-If the shunt is working well, every 6 months after the first year of follow-up appointments you will have an ultrasound, lab work and you will visit with your physician and nurse coordinator.
+If the shunt is working well, every 6 months after the first year of follow-up appointments you will have an ultrasound and lab work, and you will visit with your physician and nurse coordinator.

 More frequent follow-up visits may be necessary, depending on your condition.

 Attend all follow-up appointments as scheduled to ensure that the shunt is functioning properly.
 Be sure to follow the dietary recommendations that your health care providers give you.